(They Long to Be) Close to You: Carpenters version

 In 1970, "(They Long to Be) Close to You" was released by the Carpenters on their album Close to You (1970) and became their breakthrough hit.
 Believing the original title to be too long, Richard Carpenter added parentheses around "They Long to Be".
 Los Angeles station KHJ was the first U.S. radio station to play "Close to You", reported Record World on June 6, 1970.
-The song charted on the Billboard Hot 100 for 17 weeks, including four at number one, becoming Carpenters' first top 10.
+The song charted on the Billboard Hot 100 for 17 weeks, including four consecutive weeks at number one during July and August, becoming Carpenters' first top 10.
 It was also no. 2 in the Billboard Year-End Hot 100 singles of 1970.
 In 2018, Billboard ranked "Close to You" the top single of the summer of 1970.
 Additionally, the success of "Close to You" helped A&M Records set a new record for singles sales in 1970.

 Bacharach and David gave Herb Alpert the song after he scored a number one hit in 1968 with "This Guy's in Love with You", which the duo had also written.
 Alpert recorded the song, but he was displeased with the recording and did not release it.
 After the Carpenters achieved their first entry on the Billboard Hot 100 chart with "Ticket to Ride" in 1969, Alpert approached them to record their version of the song, believing it was well-suited for them.

 "(They Long to Be) Close to You" earned the Carpenters a Grammy Award for Best Contemporary Performance by a Duo, Group or Chorus in 1971.
 It became the first of three Grammy Awards they would win during their careers.
 The song was certified gold by the Recording Industry Association of America (RIAA) on August 12, 1970.
 Reaching number six on the UK Singles Chart in 1970, in a UK television special on ITV in 2016 it was voted fourth in "The Nation's Favourite Carpenters Song".

-Composition
+Arrangement

 Instrumental backing was provided by L.A. studio musicians from the Wrecking Crew.
 Richard had originally written the flugelhorn solo part for Herb Alpert but when he was unavailable at the time of recording, Chuck Findley was hired in his stead.
 Richard later commented: "Chuck didn't play it that way at first, but I worked with him and he nailed it.
 A lot of people thought it was Herb – Bacharach thought so, too.
 But it's the way Findley is playing it."

 The arrangement was completely different from the version Bacharach cut with Richard Chamberlain, with one exception.
 When Richard Carpenter asked Bacharach for permission (as a courtesy) to redo the song, Bacharach requested that he keep the two "quintuplets" (five note groupings) (piano ornaments) at the end of the first bridge.
 Bacharach recalled his initial reaction on hearing the finished product: "Man, this is just great!
 I completely blew it with Richard Chamberlain but now someone else has come along and made a record so much better than mine."